Manuel Corrales

-Manuel Corrales (born 3 August 1982) is a Peruvian footballer who currently plays for Cusco FC, as a left back.
+Manuel Alejandro Corrales González (born 3 August 1982) is a Peruvian footballer who currently plays for Cusco FC, as a left back.

 Club career

 He played for French club FC Metz.
 In 2008, he returned to his home country to once again play for Alianza Lima.
 In 2010, he joined Universidad César Vallejo.
 In 2011, he returned once again to Alianza Lima.